Improved Classical and Quantum Algorithms for the Shortest Vector Problem via Bounded Distance Decoding: Introduction

 There are other technical details that were overlooked in~\cite{Kirchner16}.
 In particular, one needs be careful with respect to the errors, both in the probability of failure and the statistical distance of the input/output.
 Indeed the algorithm performs an exponential number of steps, it is not enough to show that the algorithm succeeds with ``overwhelming probability'' and that the output has a ``negligible statistical distance'' from the desired output.
-However, none of the claimed error bounds in ~\cite{Kirchner16} are proven and almost the entire proof of the Exhaustive Search (Theorem~3.4) is left to the reader.
-We were also unable to understand the proof of Theorem~3.6.
+However, many of the claimed error bounds in ~\cite{Kirchner16} are not proven making it difficult to verify the proof of the Exhaustive Search (Theorem~3.4), and of Theorem~3.6.